Symmetric Cartan calculus, the Patterson-Walker metric and Killing vector fields: Introduction

-where $\alpha_\emph{can}$ is the canonical $1$-form on $T^*M$. \end{customthm} On the other hand, the Patterson-Walker metric, together with the notion of the complete lift $X^c \in \mathfrak{X}(T^*M)$ of a vector field $X$, gives a framework in which the structural identities become much simpler. \begin{customthm}{\ref{thm:commutation-relations-sym-Cartan}} Let $\nabla$ be a torsion-free connection on $M$ and $X,Y\in\mathfrak{X}(M)$.
+Finally, we use the description of Killing vector fields for the \mbox{Patterson-Walker} metric to prove our last result, which gives a conceptual explanation of the difference between symmetric Cartan calculus and classical Cartan calculus. \begin{customthm}{\ref{thm: commutation-relations-sym-Cartan-PW}} Let $\nabla$ be a torsion-free connection on $M$ and $X,Y\in\mathfrak{X}(M)$.
 All of the six relations

-are satisfied if and only if $X^\text{c}$ and $Y^\text{c}$ are gradient Killing vector fields for $g_\nabla$. \end{customthm} This seemingly extra condition on $X$ and $Y$ implicitly appears in the classical case as well.
-Indeed, the analogues of gradient Killing vector fields for $g_\nabla$ are Hamiltonian ones for the canonical symplectic form $\omega_\text{can}$, and complete lifts are always Hamiltonian.
-This, together with the fact that $[L^s_X,L^s_Y]=0=L^s_{[ X,Y]}$ if $X^c$ and $Y^c$ are gradient Killing, draws a complete analogy between Theorem \ref{thm:commutation-relations-sym-Cartan} and \eqref{eq:Cartan-calculus}.
+are satisfied if and only if $X^\text{c}$ is a gradient Killing vector field for $g\nb$. \end{customthm} This seemingly additional condition on $X$ implicitly appears in the classical case as well.
+Indeed, the analogues of gradient Killing vector fields for $g\nb$ are Hamiltonian ones for the canonical symplectic form $\omega_\text{can}$, and complete lifts are always Hamiltonian.
+This draws a complete analogy between Theorem \ref{thm: commutation-relations-sym-Cartan-PW} and~\eqref{eq:Cartan-calculus}.

-The study of the lifts required to prove these last two theorems is recalled in Appendix \ref{app: lifts}.
+The study of the lifts required to prove results of Section \ref{sec:Patterson-Walker} is recalled in Appendix \ref{app: lifts}.
+The development of this theory becomes quite technical, so we have made a special effort to provide clean and coordinate-free arguments.

-Finally, just as the exterior derivative plays a generating role in classical Cartan calculus and is the basis of de Rham cohomology, the question of whether there is any cohomology theory associated to the symmetric derivative arises naturally.

-Closed symmetric forms for the symmetric derivative $\nabla^s$ recover the notion of Killing tensors.
-In the case of the Levi-Civita connection of a (pseudo-)Riemannian metric, Killing tensors are well established.
-They are related to the separability of Hamilton-Jacobi equation \cite{BenSRM}, or the symmetries of the Laplacian \cite{EasHSL}.
-Probably the most famous Killing tensor is the \textit{Carter tensor} in the \textit{Kerr-Newman spacetime}, the spacetime of a charged rotating black hole \cite{CarA,CarB, WalOQ}.

-Defining a cohomology theory with an operator that does not square to zero requires some adjustment, namely, considering the intersection of the image with the kernel.
-We do this to define symmetric cohomology, and give a geometric interpretation in terms of polynomials in velocities (Corollary \ref{cor:Hr-polynomials-velocities}).
-We focus specially on the first symmetric cohomology group.
-We prove that its dimension is bounded, and, when dealing with a (pseudo-)Riemannian metric, we can relate it to Killing vector fields modulo gradient Killing vector fields.

-Symmetric cohomology depends, as symmetric Cartan calculus does, on the choice of a torsion-free connection.
-Far from being a hindrance, we take advantage of this fact, to prove our last result, which offers a characterization of Levi-Civita connections on $\SSS^1$ in terms of symmetric cohomology.